Bon Jovi debut album review

 Label: Mercury Records

-Producer: Lance Quinn
+Producer: Tony Bongiovi and Lance Quinn

 Musicians: